-The talker distribution across conditions was the same as that for the identification tests (see Table 2).
+The talker distribution across conditions was as for the identification tests (see Table 2).
 As in the identification tests, Condition 1t1i included a female talker block and a male talker block, with all tokens produced with a falling intonation.
 In Condition 1t4i, each of the tokens in the triplet had a different intonation pattern.
 In matching the same consonant, therefore, a listener had to ignore the difference in intonation patterns between the reference token and the other token with the same initial consonant.
 Each intonation pattern occurred equally often in the reference token.
 Again, there were separate subtests for the male and female talkers.
 In Condition 4t1i, all tokens in the triplet had falling intonation but were spoken by a different talker.
 When matching the reference token with another token with the same initial consonant, the listener therefore had to ignore differences in talker characteristics.
-Each token combination was presented eight times with order counterbalanced, and utterances for each of the four talkers occurred as the reference token 16 times.
-In Condition 4t4i, all three stimuli presented in a triplet had different intonation patterns and were spoken by three different talkers.
+Each token combination was presented eight times with order counterbalanced, and utterances for each of the four talkers occurred as the 'reference' token 16 times.
+In Condition 4t4i, all three stimuli presented in a triplet had a different intonation pattern and were spoken by three different talkers.
 Listeners therefore had to match the consonants, disregarding variability in both talker and intonation.
-Each intonation pattern occurred equally often as the reference token.
-Tokens from each of the four talkers occurred in the reference stimuli 16 times.
-Note that the "same" stimulus was always a different token than the reference (X) token (e.g., in Condition 1t1i, the reference and "same" tokens both had falling intonation and were produced by the same talker, but they were different utterances).
+Each intonation pattern occurred equally often as the 'reference' token.
+Tokens from each of the four talkers occurred in the 'reference' stimuli 16 times.
+Note that the 'same' stimulus was always a different token than the reference (X) token (e.g., in condition 1, the reference and 'same' tokens both had falling intonation and were produced by the same talker, but they were different utterances).

-Test Procedure
+Test procedure

-Most participants were tested in a quiet room in their schools, with a few children tested in a quiet room in their homes.
+Most participants were tested in a quiet room in their school, with a few children tested in a quiet room in their home.
 Instructions (recorded by a native speaker of British English) and test materials were presented to participants through Sennheiser HD25-1 headphones.
 The sound level at which the stimuli were presented on the laptop computer was fixed at a comfortable level for all listeners.
-The test battery was presented over three sessions of about 30-40 min each.
-A fixed order was used for the presentation of the test battery, although in a small number of cases it was necessary to alter the order of presentations to maximize testing efficiency given the available time (see Appendix A).
+The test battery was presented over three sessions of about 30-40 minutes each.
+A fixed order was used for the presentation of the test battery, although in a small number of cases it was necessary to alter the order of presentations to maximize testing efficiency given the available time (see Appendix 1).
 Even though a fixed presentation order is likely to affect between-condition comparisons, our focus was on between-group comparisons (i.e., whether the performance of the DYS and AR groups differed more for certain conditions than others).
 A fixed order therefore ensures that cross-listener comparisons cannot be affected by different order effects across listeners, although it is still possible that cross-group differences may occur because of differences in learning rate in DYS and AR children.
 The experimenter provided encouragement throughout the test, whatever the level of performance.

+Results

-Results Standardized Tests
+Standardized tests

 The group profiles on standardized tests are shown in Table 1.
-As expected, the AR group obtained higher scores than the DYS group (p < .001) for the reading of both words and nonwords.
-The AR group also obtained higher verbal IQ scores (p < .001) and had better phonological short-term memory (p < .001).
-The AR group had higher nonverbal IQ scores than the DYS group (p = .03), as well as higher receptive grammar scores (p = .002).
-It should be noted, however, that the receptive grammar scores for the DYS group were within norm (M = 100.8).
+As expected, the AR group obtained higher scores than the DYS group (p<0.001) for both the reading of words and nonwords.
+The AR group also obtained higher verbal IQ scores (p<0.001) and had better phonological short-term memory (p<0.001).
+The AR group had higher non-verbal IQ scores than the DYS group (p=0.03), as well as higher receptive grammar scores (p=0.002).
+It should be noted though that the receptive grammar scores for the DYS group were within norm (Mean: 100.8).

-Identification Tests
+Identification tests